 Using Living Tissue for Natural-Looking Results in Austin, TX

-A gluteal artery perforator or GAP flap at Austin's Christine Fisher MD is an advanced breast reconstruction technique, similar to the DIEP flap, in which Dr. Fisher uses your own excess tissue—not an implant—to create your new breast without removing any underlying muscle or damaging your motor nerves.
+A gluteal artery perforator or GAP flap at Austin Plastic & Reconstructive Surgery is an advanced breast reconstruction technique, similar to the DIEP flap, in which Dr. Christine Fisher uses your own excess tissue—not an implant—to create your new breast without removing any underlying muscle or damaging your motor nerves.
 The result is a breast that looks and feels natural.
 Since the mound is made of healthy living tissue, it will not require any future implant replacement.

 Your GAP Flap Experience